Home > Glossary of Terms

 SpectrumA band of continuous frequencies or wavelengths; also the visible separation of the colors contained in white light.

-SplitterA passive optical device which divides optical power among several output fibers from a common input.
+SplitterA passive optical device that divides optical power among several output fibers from a common input.
 See also: Combiner; Coupler; Star coupler.

 Star CouplerA passive device in which power from one or more input optical fibers is distributed among a number of output fibers.
 See also: Combiner; Coupler; Splitter.